 The Winter Garden at Anglesey Abbey

 The Winter Garden has been specially designed with plants that are at their best during winter, when colour is in short supply elsewhere.
+But its worth a visit at any time of the year.

 The Winter Garden is long and narrow so the meandering path allows new surprises on every bend.
 Its position takes full advantage of the low winter sun, which picks out the details of the unusual plants along the way.